mcu-tools/mcuboot/docs/SECURITY.md

-# MCUboot project security policy
+# Project security policy

-## Reporting Security Issues

 The MCUboot team takes security, vulnerabilities, and weaknesses seriously.

+## Reporting security issues

-Security issues should be sent to the current maintainers of the
+Security issues should be sent to the current maintainers of the project:
-project:

 - David Brown: davidb@davidb.org or david.brown@linaro.org
 - Fabio Utzig: utzig@apache.org